na-na-hi/renget/archive/tmd2many_rules.md

 - **Resist**: [Resistances](https://rentry.co/tmd2many_rules#stab-resistance).
 This represents the Type match-ups between Attacker and Defender.
 Sometimes, it might be favorable.
 Other times, it might not be.
 - **Opponent Def/SpDef**: Reduces the damage of the Move by the Opponent's associated Stat value.
 Sometimes this may not be provided and the GM will be expected to handle it.
 - **Atk/Sp.Atk Penalty**: This occurs whenever a Pokémon has their Offensive Stats lowered.
 It may also be self-inflicted either through a Move itself or choosing [multiple targets](https://rentry.co/tmd2many_rules#spread-room-hitter-moves).
 - **CRIT**: If the Move is a Critical Hit (Rolled 20, 1d20), the attack immediately gains damage equal to the AP cost of the Move used.
-The move now ignores Defensive Stats/Boosts and Atk/Sp.Atk Penalties.
+The move now ignores Defensive Stat Boosts and Atk/Sp.Atk Penalties.

 #### STAB & Resistance